 Use the Weather tab on the Main Menu to quickly view individual weather settings without turning all other weather features on or off.
-For example, you can select Storm Cells to view only storm cells on the Map window that appears on the Weather tab.
+For example, you can select Storm Cells to view only storm cells on the Weather tab.
 When you close the Main Menu and return to the Map Page, all of your previously selected weather features still appear on the Map Page.